samuelvanderwaal/metaboss/docs-src/src/set.md

 ### Set Secondary Sale All

-Same as `set secondary-sale` but takes a mint list instead of a single account file.
+Same as `set secondary-sale` but takes a mint list instead of a single account file. **This is not reversible.**

 ### Set Update-Authority

-Set `update_authority` to a different public key.
+Set `update_authority` to a different public key. **This is not reversible by the original update authority.**

 ```bash
 metaboss set update-authority --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT> --new-update-authority <NEW_UPDATE_AUTHORITY>